govindjoshi12/rignet-gj/README.md

 The original dataset is provided by the RigNet authors.
 To obtain it:

 - Email the corresponding author of the paper, or
-- If you are at Texas A&M, contact `govind@tamu.edu` directly for a copy.
+- If you are at Texas A&M, contact `gvj84@tamu.edu` directly for a copy.

 Once you have **ModelResource\_RigNetv1\_preprocessed.zip** in your working directory: